 If your air conditioner is a stand-alone and is located outdoors, cover it before winter begins.
 It’s best to purchase a well-made, water-resistant cover.
 The cover should prevent animals from getting into the equipment to nest but also be ventilated to allow any moisture buildup to escape.

 Inspecting the ductwork helps you identify punctures and worn connections that leak air.
 Damaged ventilation channels make the system inefficient and leave it open to moisture and pests.
 If you notice cold air isn’t making it to certain rooms, a ventilation leak may be the problem.
 Remove dirt that can block air inside the channels by scheduling an appointment with a reputable duct cleaning company.

-Texas Pride AC & Heating is your customer-friendly AC service for Houston homeowners.
+Texas Pride is your customer-friendly AC service for Houston homeowners.
 Our company has been delivering solid results for locals since 1984.
 We’re an EPA-certified company, and we hire NATE-certified technicians to respond to your heating and cooling requirements.
 You can rely on us for repairs, installations, replacements and maintenance.
 We also provide commercial AC and heating services, and we offer indoor air quality testing and wine refrigeration services.
 Call us today for more information or to schedule an appointment for your property or business.